-Any form of Google feed — Chrome suggested articles, Google Discover feed, etc. — won’t display suggestions related to sites that you visit on Chrome.
-However, you should still be able to see content based on sites that you’ve surfed before adding the passphrase.
+Any form of Google feed — Chrome's suggested articles, Google Discover feed, etc. — won’t display suggestions related to sites that you visit on Chrome.
+However, you should still be able to see content based on sites that you’ve visited before adding the passphrase.

 4. Use Passphrase on Every Device

 Chrome requires you to to use the same passphrase on every device to sync your browsing data.
 You can’t just apply it to the devices that you want.
 Of course, you can still sign in without inserting a passphrase and use the device with no sync capabilities, but that defeats the whole purpose.

 5. Smart Lock for Passwords Won't Work

 You won’t be able to rely on Google’s Smart Lock for Passwords feature to sign into apps on Android automatically.
 Once again, this is caused by Google's inability to decrypt your passwords outside of Chrome.

 Setting up a sync passphrase on Chrome is pretty easy, and can be done on any one of your devices.
 However, once you create a passphrase, you then need to apply it to your other devices as well for a complete sync experience.
 The following steps should show you how to switch to using a sync passphrase on both desktop and mobile.